Pennsylvania Railroad 5550: Wheelset and engine assembly

 5550 is slated to use the Franklin Type B2 rotary-cam poppet valves in place of the Type A oscillating-cam poppets due to an increased ease of maintenance and superior performance.
 Although an unusual arrangement, it is not the first time the Type B poppets were used on a Pennsylvania Railroad class T1.
 In 1948, T1 number 5500 was rebuilt to use the Type B2 poppets following a damaging collision with a K4s in St. Louis, Missouri.
-5500 was soon noted for its superior performance over the other engines of its class.
+Franklin Type B gear was applied to a handful of locomotives starting in 1948, including K4s 3847, which had been designed or built with conventional piston valves.
+Type B2 was devised specifically for the T1 as the existing valve arrangement from the Type A gear differed from Type B. 5500, perhaps the first locomotive fitted with two types of poppet valve gear, was soon noted for its superior performance over the other engines of its class.
 The Pennsylvania Railroad at one point even considered retrofitting the Type B2 poppets to other T1's, but this action was never taken.
 It is worth noting the Pennsylvania Railroad also experimented with the idea of fitting the conventional Walschaerts valve gear to the T1 and retrofitted number 5547 to such a configuration.
 To aid in the reconstruction of the Type B2 poppets, the T1 Trust was generously given full access to the USATC S160 Class 2-8-0 USATC No. 611 by Bill Miller Equipment Sales.
 USATC 611 is located along with its owner in Eckhart Mines, Maryland.
 USATC 611 was fitted with Franklin Type D rotary-cam poppet valves during the 1950s during its career at Fort Eustis, Virginia.
 The T1 Trust hopes to do a full inspection and documentation of key features within the Type D poppets to use as a basis for reconstructing the Type B2 poppets proposed for use on 5550.
 It is also hoped that the investigative work and documentation can aid a future restoration of USATC 611.
-The P2 Steam Locomotive Company is also planning on using the Franklin Type B Rotary Cam poppet valve (albeit the earlier B1 model) for the proposed new build LNER Class P2 steam locomotive, No. 2007 Prince of Wales, and has shared valuable design documents with the T1 Trust needed to reproduce the valve.
+The P2 Steam Locomotive Company is also using the Franklin Type B Rotary Cam poppet valve (albeit the earlier B1 model) for the underconstruction new build LNER Class P2 steam locomotive, No. 2007 Prince of Wales, and has shared valuable design documents with the T1 Trust needed to reproduce the valve.
 Components of the Caprotti valve gear will be examined to help recreate the gear box of the Type B2 poppet valve, as some of the original blueprints of the Type B2 gearbox have been lost.
 The copies of design documents and blueprints of the Caprotti gearbox were provided by the BR Class 8 Steam Locomotive Trust and Caprotti Black 5 Limited.